muygalan/100-days-of-code/log.md

 **Thoughts:** Now that I have completed the HTML Basics course, I might hit the "pause" button and start looking into some additional reading material to solidify the material I have just covered. 🤓

+### Day 38: April 30th, 2018

+**Today's Progress**: I took 2 weekdays off, but now I'm back at it.
+I knew I would be utilizing a different resource (ebook), so I wanted to start off a new week with a fresh orientation in lieu of continuing off the same week where I had been watching TreeHouse videos.
+The book is called "HTML 5 Notes for Professionals."

+**Thoughts:** The book is actually quite clear and concise.
+I appreciate its straight-forward style of writing and it doesn't appear to be overly verbose like most technical books.
+My mind needs to become accostumed to reading this type of material so early in the morning (esp. w/o coffee), but I'm sure I'll manage.
+Although video content is easier to sift through since it requires less effort, I do enjoy books because I can see and retain definitions for better comprehension.

 ---

 ### Day 0: February 30, 2016 (Example 1)